home-assistant/home-assistant.io/source/_integrations/system_bridge.markdown

 ## Update

-The integration provides an update component, which will notify you when a new version of the app is avaliable.
+The integration provides an update component, which will notify you when a new version of the app is available.

 ## Services